-If you love oven-crisp Italian bread, fresh tomatoes, basil, and mozzarella balls, all drizzled in a delicious vinaigrette; then this Panzanella Salad is for you!
-Panzanella is a summer salad icon, and for good reason.
+If you love oven-crisp Italian bread, fresh tomatoes, basil, and mozzarella balls, all drizzled in a delicious vinaigrette, then Panzanella Salad (also known as crouton salad) is for you!

-If you’ve ever had the pleasure of tending a garden, you know the feeling of peeking through the moist vines, searching for the ripest, most colorful fruits while smelling fresh basil mingling with the humid tangy zest of heirloom tomatoes.
+If you’ve ever tended a garden, you know the feeling of peeking through the moist vines, searching for the ripest, most colorful fruits while smelling fresh basil mingling with the humid, tangy zest of heirloom tomatoes.

-That, to me, is the smell of summer, and eating this Panzanella Salad evokes all those same feelings of earth and sun and fresh-picked foods.
+That, to me, is the smell of summer, and eating this Panzanella Salad evokes all those feelings of earth, sun, and fresh-picked foods.

-Why you will love making Italian Bread Salad.
+Why you will love making Italian Crouton Salad.

 - day old Italian crusty bread, cut into slices and cubes